Agriculture (AG)

 AG 3391.
 Livestock Behavior and Welfare.

-This course introduces students to the fundamental principles of soil science to acquaint the student with the origins, biology, physical and chemical properties of the soil.
-Prerequisites: [AG 2301 and AG 2101 or AG 2379] and AG 1301 with grades of "C" or better and CHEM 1141 and CHEM 1341 and BIO 1330 all with grades of "D" or better.
+This course introduces students to the fundamental principles of soil science, with emphasis on soil formation, classification, and landscape relationships.
+Topics include the physical, chemical, and biological properties of soils and the processes that influence soil structure, texture, water movement, nutrient dynamics, and mineral composition.
+Students examine soil genesis and the factors affecting soil development over time.
+The course provides foundational knowledge necessary for understanding soil management, land use, and the role of soils in agricultural and natural resource systems.
+Prerequisites: [(AG 2301 and AG 2101) or AG 2379] and [AG 1301 or AG 1445] with grades of "C" or better and CHEM 1141 and CHEM 1341 and BIO 1330 with grades of "D" or better.

 4 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required